simsoll/vuejs-a-proof-of-concept/notes.md

  * mutations needs to be syncronous! (use Actions for async tasks)
  * need v-model with vuex? use get/set on computed props: lecture 297
  * use modules/actions/mutations/getters files to split the store into smaller pieces: lecture 300
+* time-travel debugging using vue developer tools and vuex

 # Install using the vue-cli + simple webpack template
 npm install -g vue-cli